JyotiS34/aabir-support-agent/README.md

 An AI customer-support agent that classifies intent, drafts grounded replies, and decides auto-handle vs escalate — built on real data from the Customer Support on Twitter dataset and cross-validated on Banking77.

-**Powered by [z-ai-web-dev-sdk](https://www.npmjs.com/package/z-ai-web-dev-sdk) v0.0.18** — the agent's classifier, reply drafter, escalation decider, and LLM-based sentiment classifier all use the **GLM-4-Plus** model (Zhipu AI / Z.ai) via the z-ai-web-dev-sdk, running server-side in Next.js API route handlers.
+**Powered by [Groq](https://groq.com)** — the agent's classifier, reply drafter, escalation decider, and LLM-based sentiment classifier all use the **openai/gpt-oss-120b** model via Groq's free API, running server-side in Next.js API route handlers.
 A fine-tuned BERT sentiment model (**bert-novel-v1**) is also integrated for side-by-side comparison, hosted at `jyqti-bert-novel.hf.space`.

 ---